arnaudin/arnaudin.github.io/_projects/brightidea-programs.md

       Being small, fast, and close-to-the-customer our rate of learning was rapid.
 First insight: deployment of our legacy products took too long and was error prone.
 We developed an "app-like" experience out of the box, as opposed to the heavy site-builder and content management system that was typical.
 This offered admins a much simpler way to configure, brand, theme, and onboard users while those end-users recieved a personalized, easy-to-use experience.

-      We also learned that customers were bending our templated problem solving and optimization challenges to do more open-ended exploration of market opportunities.
-We developed a new innovation app around this use case called [Explore](https://www.brightidea.com/product/explore/), and packaged it in the product alongside the existing Solve & Optimize apps.

-  - section_layout: 2col
+  - section_layout: 1col-narrow
     images:
-      - caption: 'User Home makes it easy to get started and offers a curated, personalized experience to each employee'
+      - caption: 'The app-like User Home makes it easy to get started and offers a curated, personalized experience to each employee'
         description: 'User Home makes it easy to get started and offers a curated, personalized experience to each employee'
         url: '/projects/brightidea-programs/brightidea-user-home-updates.png'
         positioning:
         width:
         height:

+  - section_layout: text
+    content: |
+      We also learned that customers were bending our templated problem solving and optimization challenges to do more open-ended exploration of market opportunities.
+We developed a new innovation app around this use case called [Explore](https://www.brightidea.com/product/explore/), and packaged it in the product alongside the existing Solve & Optimize apps.

+  - section_layout: 2col
+    images:
-      - caption: 'Leverage employee crowdsourcing to Explore a new market opportunity'
+      - caption: 'Our team developed a templated process for exploring new market opportunities and all supporting materials'
-        description: 'Leverage employee crowdsourcing to Explore a new market opportunity'
+        description: 'Our team developed a templated process for exploring new market opportunities'
+        url: '/projects/brightidea-programs/brightidea-explore-process.png'
+        width:
+        height:
+      - caption: 'The Explore app enables sponsors to quickly create a microsite, process pipeline, and all associated setup to start collecting ideas fast'
+        description: 'The Explore app allows sponsors to quickly create a microsite, process pipeline, and all associated setup to start collecting ideas'
-        url: '/black-thumbnail.png'
+        url: '/projects/brightidea-programs/brightidea-explore.png'
         width:
         height: